 Generate More Revenue For Your Spa With A Salt Cave

 Adding salt therapy to your practice is relatively simple.
-Almost any closed room can be converted to a salt room.
+Almost any closed room can be converted into a salt room.
+Repurposing an underutilized room into a salt cave is one of the easiest ways to expand your business.

 Costs of Building a Himalayan Salt Cave